ostrokach/protein-adjacency-net/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `pagnn` for local development.
+Here's how to set up `protein-adjacency-net` for local development.

-1. Fork the `pagnn` repo on GitLab.
+1. Fork the `protein-adjacency-net` repo on GitLab.
 1. Clone your fork locally:

     ```bash
-    git clone git@github.com:your_name_here/pagnn.git
+    git clone git@github.com:your_name_here/protein-adjacency-net.git
     ```

 1. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development:

     ```bash
-    mkvirtualenv pagnn
+    mkvirtualenv protein-adjacency-net
-    cd pagnn/
+    cd protein-adjacency-net/
     python setup.py develop
     ```